32 Ave Corridor Improvements: King George Boulevard to 164 Street

 - Widening from 2 to 4 travel lanes with curb and gutters

-- Channelized left turn bays and a raised median with plantings
+- Left turn lanes and a raised median with plantings

 - Enhanced street and pedestrian lighting